techcnet/site-simple-blog/README.md

 !["Installation"](https://tech-c.net/site/assets/files/1198/installation.jpg)

 ## Setup
 There are no settings for this blog.
 Everything is ready after installation.
 You just have to fill it with content and maybe add some new pages.
-The theme can be changes as described below.
+The theme can be changed as described below.

 ## Structure
 The whole blog consists from the following templates: